 Innovation is about changing the world.
 Creativity is about changing how you look at the world.

 Luc de Brabandere is a senior advisor to The Boston Consulting Group’s Strategy practice.
 He specializes in creativity, scenario building, and strategic vision techniques applied to business.
-Luc has been a BCG Fellow since 2008 and was a partner at the firm from 2001 and 2008.
+Luc served as a BCG Fellow from 2008 through 2017, and was a partner at the firm from 2001 and 2008.

-Luc’s research topic is what he calls “thinking in new boxes.”
-He says that people naturally use mental models, frameworks, and theories—or “boxes”—to organize their thinking.
+Luc’s research topic as a Fellow was what he calls “thinking in new boxes.”
+His theory is that people naturally use mental models, frameworks, and theories—or “boxes”—to organize their thinking.
 Thinking “outside the box” is not as liberating as it sounds.
 The space outside the box is infinite—and when faced with endless possibilities, the human mind feels adrift and tends to fall back into the familiarity of the box.

 A far more powerful approach to spurring creativity is to develop a set of new boxes that frees the mind to think the unthinkable.
 And it is crucial to create new boxes proactively, before competitors force leaders into a new box by outmaneuvering them.
 The book Thinking in New Boxes: A New Paradigm for Business Creativity (Random House, September 2013) is a roadmap for sustainable creativity that Luc created with BCG’s Alan Iny.